Full Spectrum vs. Broad Spectrum CBD Oil: What’s the Difference?

 Thanks to the entourage effect, it became more advantageous to produce hemp-based products with as many cannabinoids as possible.
-The cannabinoids within the formula are what differentiate full spectrum CBD oil, broad spectrum CBD oil and CBD isolates.
+The cannabinoids within the formula are what differentiate full spectrum CBD oil, broad spectrum oil and CBD isolates.

 Before we get into the differences between these three types of CBD products, let’s discuss the extraction process.
 All three go through the same process (with some variation, depending on the extractor).
 It is after the initial few steps of the extraction process that the differences become more evident.

 All types of CBD oil are extracted by applying pressure to the hemp plant.
 The highest quality CBD oil companies use either food-grade ethanol or pressurized carbon dioxide to apply this pressure.

 As the plant comes into contact with food-grade ethanol or pressurized carbon dioxide, the pressure will cause the hairs on the plant to burst open.
 These hairs are known as trichomes, and they hold precious cannabinoids.
 Cannabinoids, including CBD, are the compounds responsible for many of the benefits of CBD oil.

 When the cannabinoids are released, the molecules bind onto the carbon in the pressurized carbon dioxide or food-grade ethanol.
 From there, these molecules are distilled to remove any solid plant material from the formula.